 Breast lift surgery is performed by both American Board of Plastic Surgery-certified plastic surgeons at Minneapolis Plastic Surgery, LTD. Prior to surgery, careful measurements and markings are made on the patient’s breasts, allowing creation of a new skin brassiere in one of several individualized patterns discussed at the time of consultation.
 Incision patterns are designed to create the most pleasing breast shape with the least possible scarring.
 During the breast lift procedure, excess skin is carefully removed via incisions around the areolas and along the undersides of the breasts.
 The nipple/areola complexes and breast tissue are not detached, but are elevated along with the breast glandular tissue to a higher point on the patient’s chest.
 If desired, breast implants may be used to restore breast volume lost by breast-feeding or weight loss in a combined breast lift/breast augmentation (breast lift plus implants) procedure.

 Lesser degrees of ptosis (sagging) can be successfully treated with implants alone (breast augmentation), or by other incision options, such as periareolar (donut mastopexy or Benelli circumareolar) lift, or vertical lift (“lollipop” or circumvertical mastopexy).
 While every “short-scar” or “limited-incision” breast lift sounds attractive because of reduced scarring, successful skin tailoring to create a shapely skin brassiere and aesthetically-beautiful result may require additional incisions.
-Attempting limited-incision lifts when more detailed and extensive skin tailoring is necessary for the best-shaped breasts only leads to poor results and re-operation.
+Attempting limited-incision lifts when more detailed and extensive skin tailoring is necessary for the best-shaped breasts only leads to poor cosmetic results (including funny shapes and stretched or unsightly scars), and re-operation.
 We can discuss the pros and cons of each of these breast lift choices, and will advise you as to the best options for each woman’s anatomy and goals.

 Although complications are possible with any surgery, breast lifting has one of the highest patient satisfaction rates, similar to breast reduction surgery.
 Most complications are rare and easily treated.
 Careful surgery, as well as compliance with post-operative instructions, reduces the likelihood of any complication.
 Every patient should avoid aspirin or ibuprofen-containing medications for two weeks before and after surgery, as these medications can increase the risk of bleeding and re-operation.
 Vitamin E and herbal medications or supplements should also be avoided as these too can cause bleeding or interfere with anesthesia.